Skip to main content

 • Master’s students must complete 30 total credit hours (10 courses) to graduate.

-• Choose from courses in two specialization areas:
+• Choose from courses in three specialization areas:

-Students may take any selection of 24 credit hours (8 courses) in the areas of Transportation Engineering and Pavement Engineering.
-We currently offer 5 online courses in each specialization.
-You may choose to focus primarily on one of these areas or split your coursework between the two.
+Students may take any selection of 27 credit hours (9 courses) in the focus areas of Transportation Engineering, Structural Engineering and Pavement Engineering.
+You may choose to focus primarily on one of these areas or split your coursework between the three.

-• In addition, all online civil engineering students are required to take two General Courses that cover the fundamentals in statistical theory and programming in R.
+• In addition, all online civil engineering students are required to take one general course that covers the fundamentals in statistical theory and programming in R.

 Master of Civil Engineering Course Descriptions